xgerat/visallo/docs/getting-started/ontology.md

         * `pluralDisplayName` The plural display name of type
         * `properties` The property iris defined on this type
     * `prop`: Function that accepts a property IRI and returns the display value.
+    * `props`: Function that accepts a property IRI and returns a list of all matching properties.
     * `propRaw`: Function that accepts a property IRI and returns the raw value.

     ```xml